trusch/libbson/README.md

 libbson
 =======

 A library for converting from and to BSON.
-Also contains a JSON parser/generator based on jsmn.
+Also contains a JSON parser/generator based on rapidjson.

 It is small in size, the shared object has less than 64KB.